agarzola/bookjs/README.md

 </body>
 </html>
 ```

-If you’re not requiring _book.js_, you’ll find `book.min.js` in the `dist/` directory at the root of this project.

 ## Using book.js
 Using _book.js_ is relatively straightforward.
 The library returns a constructor you can invoke to create a new book instance which you can then insert into the DOM and control however you —or your users— see fit (i.e. turn pages or navigate directly to a remote page).